openfab-lab/openfab/README.md

 - _Let's do it together!_

 Become a member of our awesome community, learn how to use the machines at our disposal (3d printers, laser cutter, CNC, ... complete list [there](http://openfab.be/parc-machine)), discuss with other makers, cooperate with them to do crazy projects, ...
 How to join us?
-All information there (créer un document qui explique tout le processus d'inscription), easy process.
+Fill in [this form](http://openfab.be/adhesion) and come to see us!

+Price:
+1. 25€/year .
+2. 10€/jour ou 34€/mois pour l'accès à l'atelier.
+3. Tarifs différents en fonction de la machine, nous vous conseillons d'amener votre matière première, nous avons un Brico (330 avenue de la Couronne) à proximité.

 Enter the game!

 - _Let us do it for you!_